Ankidev/discord-chatbot/README.md

-# Don't forget to edit the files\n
+# Don't forget to edit the files
 # requirements
 - python3
 - discord.py